Definition of optics in English:

 plural noun[usually treated as singular]

-1The scientific study of sight and the behaviour of light, or the properties of transmission and deflection of other forms of radiation.
+1The scientific study of sight and the behavior of light, or the properties of transmission and deflection of other forms of radiation.

 - In applied mathematics he studied optics, electricity, telegraphy, capillarity, elasticity, thermodynamics, potential theory, quantum theory, theory of relativity and cosmology.

 - Regrettably, fluid dynamics is not well covered in standard physics curricula, but the ideas have natural connections to basic conservation laws, optics, and quantum mechanics.

 - Modern scholarship has not seriously affected his stature in the fields of mathematics, dynamics, celestial mechanics, astronomy, optics, natural philosophy, or cosmology.